-Obligation to secure right to freedom of thought, conscience and belief
+Obligation to ensure right to freedom of thought, conscience and belief

-There is also a positive obligation on the State (government) to secure to vegans their right to act in accordance with their convictions by avoiding participating in the exploitation and killing of non-human animals.
+There is also a positive obligation on the State (government) to “secure to everyone within their jurisdiction the rights” contained in the ECHR.
+This essentially requires state parties to ensure vegans in their country are able to act in accordance with their convictions by avoiding participating in the exploitation and killing of non-human animals.
 Our ability to do so is directly affected by the availability of non-animal-based alternatives, for food, clothing, activities and non-food products.

 Human rights obligations apply to States and State entities.
 The government must therefore ensure that vegans are able to act in accordance with their vegan convictions in government-run entities such as hospitals, schools, prisons and care homes, and State entities such as the parliament and local authorities (councils).
 The government also has an obligation to pass such laws as are necessary to ensure that vegans can live in accordance with their convictions outwith the public sphere, subject only to necessary and proportionate limitations which are prescribed by law.

 For example, if a hospital does not provide suitable food a vegan patient will not be able to live according to their convictions and will be in the unconscionable position of having to breach their fundamental convictions or go hungry.